About Random Number Generators

-Have you ever heard someone say, or read something that says online gambling is totally legit because all the games are random?
+Have you ever read something or heard someone say that online gambling is totally legit because all the games are random?

 Yeah, well, they’re wrong.
 The games aren’t random.